 - Breast milk is not a good source of iron.
-So after 6 months, your baby will start to need more iron in their diet.
+So after 6 months, your baby will start to need more iron.
 Start solid feedings with iron-fortified baby cereal mixed with breast milk or formula.
 Mix it with enough milk so that the texture is very thin.
 Start by offering the cereal 2 times a day, in just a few spoonfuls.

-- You can make the mixture thicker as your baby learns to control it in her mouth.
+- You can make the mixture thicker as your baby learns to control it in their mouth.

 - You can also introduce iron-rich pureed meats, fruits, and vegetables.
 Try green peas, carrots, sweet potatoes, squash, applesauce, pears, bananas, and peaches.

 - Some dietitians recommend introducing a few vegetables before fruits.
 The sweetness of fruit may make some vegetables less appealing.

 - The amount your child eats will vary between 2 tablespoons (30 grams) and 2 cups (480 grams) of fruits and vegetables per day.
 How much your child eats depends on their size and how well they eat fruits and vegetables.

 There are several ways you can tell that your baby is ready to eat solid foods:

 - Your baby's birth weight has doubled.

 - Your baby can control their head and neck movements.

 - Your baby can sit up with some support.